mlflow/mlflow/examples/pytorch/IterativePruning/README.md

 and navigating to [http://localhost:5000](http://localhost:5000).

-In the MLflow UI, the Base Model is stored as the Parent Run and the runs for each iterations of the pruing is logged as nested child runs, as shown in the snippets below:
+In the MLflow UI, the Base Model is stored as the Parent Run and the runs for each iterations of the pruning is logged as nested child runs, as shown in the snippets below:

 ![prune_ankan](https://user-images.githubusercontent.com/51693147/100785435-a66d6e80-3436-11eb-967a-c96b23625d1c.JPG)